 The Thing Is, Sperm Health Really Matters

-One in eight couples will find conceiving a challenge, and almost always, women are first to get the side eye.
+When it comes to the baby making process, all attention is turned to the woman.
 And yet, science is telling us—clearly—that sperm health plays an enormous role in both creating and sustaining a healthy pregnancy.

-Sperm quality and quantity are among the leading causes of issues on the male side of the conception equation.
-And if we’re talking cold, hard facts, more than 40% of couples who cannot conceive are in that scenario because of problems with the man’s sperm.
-A study from 2012—2012!—found that just one in four men have optimal semen quality, and there’s zero evidence that lifestyle choices and healthy diets have dramatically improved in the years since.
-But pregnancy is a numbers game.
+Sperm quality and quantity play a critical role on the side of the conception equation.
+A study from 2012—2012!—found that just one in four men have optimal semen quality, and there’s little evidence that lifestyle choices and healthy diets have dramatically improved in the years since.
 It takes tens of millions of sperm to reach an egg for fertilization—and only one will make it.
 Science is all but screaming at us that poor lifestyle choices and crappy diets devoid of key nutrients can dramatically reduce sperm count, and even a small decline can have a huge impact on fertility.

 So why aren’t men advised to take a prenatal vitamin if conception is the goal?
 Why not swap out the multivitamin for a scientifically-aligned vitamin designed to optimize sperm health?
-Why not lean on science to cherry-pick the nutrients that have been proven to increase male fertility four-fold?
+Why not lean on science to cherry-pick the nutrients that have been shown to support preconception health?

 Well, that’s exactly what Joni did.
 And that’s when Beli Vitality for Men was born.
-With key nutrients—think L-carnitine, vitamins C and E, N-acetylcysteine, zinc, coenzyme Q10, and Shilajit—Beli Vitality is specifically formulated to deliver the nutrition for stronger, healthier sperm.
+With key nutrients—think L-carnitine, vitamins C and E, N-acetylcysteine, zinc, coenzyme Q10, and Shilajit—Beli Vitality is specifically formulated to deliver the nutrition that can support stronger, healthier sperm.

 Mainstreaming Men's Prenatals

 Today, the idea of men’s prenatal vitamins is catching on.
-More companies are waking up to the fact that there are two sides to the pregnancy equation, and that covering all the bases means ensuring both parents-to-be are getting the nutrients they need for optimal fertility.
+More companies are waking up to the fact that there are two sides to preconception health, and that covering all the bases means ensuring both parents-to-be are getting the nutrients they need to support their health.
 And that’s a good thing.
-Women have borne the brunt of infertility issues for far too long.
-But fertility isn’t inherently a woman’s issue, and mainstreaming this idea of optimizing fertility for both partners is a game changer.
+But preconception health isn’t inherently a woman’s issue, and mainstreaming this idea of optimizing fertility health for both partners is a game changer.

 When it comes to conception and pregnancy, so much is out of our control.
-Managing nutrient intake is one of the few ways we can increase our chances, and doing with a scientifically-aligned prenatal vitamin for both partners shouldn’t be such a novel concept.
+Managing nutrient intake is one of the few ways we can support our journey, and doing with a scientifically-aligned prenatal vitamin for both partners shouldn’t be such a novel concept.
 At Beli, it isn’t.
 And we’re doing everything we can to make it common knowledge.